aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 AWS Lambda can occasionally experience transient service errors.
 In this case, invoking Lambda results in a 500 error, such as `ServiceException`, `AWSLambdaException`, or `SdkClientException`.
-As a best practive, the `LambdaInvoke` task will retry on those errors with an interval of 2 seconds, a back-off rate of 2 and 6 maximum attempts.
+As a best practice, the `LambdaInvoke` task will retry on those errors with an interval of 2 seconds, a back-off rate of 2 and 6 maximum attempts.
 Set the `retryOnServiceExceptions` prop to `false` to disable this behavior.